anantgupta2/10K-Filings-Summarizer/README.md

 ### Tech Stack
 I used python because I am proficient in the language and it is very simple to make API calls usin python.
 I used Flask for the app because that was the simplest app coding I could find (I am not very familiar with making apps/websites).
 User may change the structure and deploy their own app using the functions provided.
+Additional functionality can be added by simply adding a more options in the downloading of the filings.

 ### Outputs
 A few outputs have been stored in the text files for DBX and DASH.

-### Link to the recording : https://youtu.be/r6ZsNU_yoW0

 ### Google API Key
 Please download your own google API key from https://aistudio.google.com/app/apikey.